sihaotan4/portfolio/README.md

 As a result, our local businesses are highly exposed to input price volatility.
 Planning ahead is a key challenge for many businesses engaged in production and forecasts are an essential ingredient in strategic decision making.

-Find me on LinkedIn to connect, chat or collaborate: https://www.linkedin.com/in/sihaotan/
+Find me on [LinkedIn](https://www.linkedin.com/in/sihaotan/) to connect, chat or collaborate.

 # Projects in this repository